 Rigging Hazard and Prevention:

 Knowledge and experience allow riggers to identify dangers that can have an impact on hoisting operations.
 Riggers must be mindful of factors that can have an effect on hoisting safety, influences that limit power, and safe handling of rigging, transporting, and landing weights.
 It is the employer’s duty to provide training to all the staff and make sure that the employee understands all protocols before they start working or operating.
-Following is the list of common hazards known in the rigging process,
+Having adequate OSHA online construction training will enable workers to understand the list of common hazards known in the rigging process given below:

 - Doubtful equipment: Do not use machinery that is considered to be dangerous unless the responsible person has checked its suitability.